-Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
+Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Escrow Accounts are contributed to monthly by the home buyer (who is now the homeowner), but there is also a lump sum that goes into the account at closing.

-This is a easy to understand guide about the escrow process.
-Your individual methods might vary based on your lender and your escrow agent.
+This is a simple outline of the escrow process.
+Your individual methods will vary based on your bank and your escrow company.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.